Altinn/altinn-studio-docs/content/architecture/_index.md

 * Containers - Isolation (resources, framework)
 * Microservice architecture - Upgrade components seperate.
 * APIs - Reuse
-* Independent of operating system -
+* Independent of operating system - Can develop and run on any platform

 ## Architectural overview
 The figure below shows the relation between the different types of architecture defined.